Thescarecow/Archetype_Rail_Carriage_Clamp_Mod/README.md

 https://github.com/Armchair-Heavy-Industries/Archetype

-A User Mod to the Armchair Heavy Industries Archetype Rail Carriage mount to clamp belts directly to the Rail mounts as well as providing a excess belt loop location
+Belt Clamp rail mount version for the Armchair Archetype Toolhead allowing the clamp belts directly to the Rail mounts as well as providing a excess belt loop location

 Works with 6mm & 9mm belts